 The scholarship scheme has been running since 2018.
 We’ve awarded 31 scholarships since then.

 Tāu ka whiwhi ai

 If you are granted a scholarship you will receive:

-- up to a 10-week paid internship during your course over summer with Te Uru Rākau – New Zealand Forest Service or an appropriate forestry sector employer
+- 10-week paid internships each summer with Te Uru Rākau – New Zealand Forest Service or an appropriate forestry sector employer

 - support from the scholarship coordinator and a buddy throughout the course.